dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/hosted-services.md

 The sample app is provided in two versions:

 * Web Host &ndash; The Web Host is useful for hosting web apps.
 The example code shown in this topic is from the Web Host version of the sample.
 For more information, see the [Web Host](xref:fundamentals/host/web-host) topic.
-* Generic Host &ndash; The goal of the Generic Host is to decouple the HTTP pipeline from the Web Host API to enable a wider array of host scenarios.
-The Generic Host is new in ASP.NET Core 2.1 and isn't suitable for web hosting scenarios.
+* Generic Host &ndash; The Generic Host is new in ASP.NET Core 2.1.
 For more information, see the [Generic Host](xref:fundamentals/host/generic-host) topic.
-When running the Generic Host sample in [Visual Studio Code](https://code.visualstudio.com/), set the **console** value of the console configuration in *.vscode/launch.json* to either `externalTerminal` or `integratedTerminal`.
-Use of the `internalConsole` is incompatible with console keystroke input that the app uses to enqueue background work items.

 ::: moniker-end